Fooling the Image Dehazing Models by First Order Gradient: Methods

 The important concepts for AADN are as follows, which are consistent with the whole paper. \begin{itemize} \item Attack: a process trying to reduce the performance of the well-trained dehazing networks by adding subtle perturbation to the hazy image. \item Attacker: a hostile attack algorithm, which can generate adversarial perturbation. \item Perturbation: a subtle signal generated by the attacker, and it is added to the hazy image. \item Adversarial example: a hazy image with perturbations. \item Defense: a process that tries to reduce the negative effects caused by the attacker. \end{itemize}

-The hazy image is denoted as $I$ and the corresponding ground truth haze-free image is marked as $J$. $J_{p}$ stands for the predicted dehazed image obtained by dehazing network.
+The hazy image is denoted as $I$ and the corresponding ground-truth haze-free image is marked as $J$. $J_{p}$ stands for the predicted dehazed image obtained by dehazing network.

 There are three important parts in this section.
-Basic attack form is introduced in Subsection \ref{subsec:basic_attack_form}, which defines the general way to attack the SISO dehazing system.
-Subsection \ref{subsec:how_to_attack} describes five attack methods to disturb the dehazing networks.
+The basic attack form is introduced in Subsection \ref{subsec:basic_attack_form}, which defines the general way to attack the SISO dehazing system.
+Subsection \ref{subsec:how_to_attack} describes four attack methods to disturb the dehazing networks.
 Subsection \ref{subsec:how_to_defense} shows the adversarial training defense strategy to obtain robust dehazing networks.